 15. Teatro Martini

-Think Of Teatro Martini as a high-end theatrical experience, complete with aerialists, music, fine dining and top-end performances.
+Think Of Teatro Martini as a high-end theatrical experience with aerialists, music, fine dining and top-end performances.
 If you’re thinking of Circ de Soleil, you get the idea.
 The Teatro has developed its own reputation for being a top-class experience both here and in California.

 Dinners are 4-course, and cocktails are tasty!
-All in all, this is a fabulously good time and it’s usually sold out, so book early.
+This is a fabulously good time and it’s usually sold out, so book early.

 16. Tibet-Butler Nature Preserve

 If you’re a hiking enthusiast, try one of the Tibet -Butler’s hikes.
 There are 3.6 miles of it to explore, among the pines and swamp-based marshes.
-The walks are mostly gentle and easy on the legs, which makes them great for couples and slightly older folks as well.
+The walks are mostly gentle and easy on the legs, making them great for couples and slightly older folks.

 Address: 8777 Winter Garden Vineland Rd, Orlando